Welcome to our page about

 The set tonight included American Tunes, smooth Bossa Nova and bittersweet ballads and classic numbers.
 The Regent Club offers a pleasing atmosphere and a congenial ambience and those who attend are friendly and welcoming.
 The concert room is clean and there is plenty of seating.
 The bar offers a good selection of beers, ales and wines at reasonable prices.

 The Jazz Club’s Autumn Programme has just come out.
 On 11th September there will be modern jazz jam, which is free admission and all musicians are welcome.
 Leicester band KGB, led by Gemma Lakin will be the attraction on Tuesday 18th September.
 On 23rd October, the theme will be the Great American Songbook, and that will be followed on 30th October by an evening of music inspired by Gypsy guitarist Django Reinhardt.

 Full details and tickets prices are on the Regent Jazz website. www.regentjazz.webs.com.

-I think I like about jazz music is that each of the musicians playing in an ensemble are often also soloists and, as in tonight’s quartet, they perform solo pieces as they work their way through a song.
-At the heart of jazz, is improvisation; the group plays variations on a well-known theme tune.
-Tonight, for example, the group played Cole Porter’s Night and Day, and the well-known song Mr Bo jangles, and also Gershwin’s Summer Time performed by many famous singers including Billie Holiday, Stevie Wonder, Ray Charles, Nina Simone and many others.
+What I like about jazz music, is that each of the musicians playing in an ensemble, is often also a soloist and, as in tonight’s quartet, they perform solo pieces as they work their way through a song.
+At the heart of jazz is improvisation; the group plays variations on a well-known theme tune.
+Tonight, for example, the group played Cole Porter’s Night and Day, and the well-known song Mr Bo Jangles, and also Gershwin’s Summer Time performed by many famous singers including Billie Holiday, Stevie Wonder, Ray Charles, Nina Simone and many others.

 So, a good night out; live music in a congenial venue.
-And it desn’t cost the Earth.
+And it doesn’t cost the Earth.

 6th July 2018